What You Need to Know About Insulin Resistance—Even if You Don’t Have Diabetes

 Getting Tested for Insulin Resistance

 There are several tests that can be conducted to understand where you fall on the insulin sensitivity spectrum.
-These are labs that we look at in my VIP Next Level Nutrition program.
+These are labs that we run in my VIP Next Level Nutrition program and we can review (if your doctor ordered) in My Food is Health.
 You may want to see if your doctor is checking these levels and if not, have a discussion about it with them to see if they think it would be beneficial to order.